Sir Ralph Howard, 1st Baronet

-Sir Ralph Howard, 1st Baronet (1801 – 15 August 1873) was an Irish Whig politician and army officer.
+Sir Ralph Howard, 1st Baronet (1801 – 15 August 1873) was an Irish Whig politician and militia officer.

 Family

 Howard was the first son of Hugh Howard and Catherine née Bligh, daughter of Robert Bligh.
 He was also the grandson of Ralph Howard, 1st Viscount Wicklow, and brother-in-law of Granville Proby, 3rd Earl of Carysfort.
 Educated at Eton College from 1817, and Brasenose College, Oxford, from 1819, he married, in 1817, Charlotte Anne Crauford, daughter of Daniel Craufurd, and widow of James John Fraser.